Continual Learning of Natural Language Processing Tasks: A Survey: Abstract

 \section{Abstract}

-Continual learning (CL) is an emerging learning paradigm that aims to emulate the human capability of learning and accumulating knowledge continually without \textit{forgetting} the previously learned knowledge and also \textit{transferring} the knowledge to new tasks to learn them better.
-This survey presents a comprehensive review of the recent progress of CL in the NLP field. {It covers (1) all CL settings with a taxonomy of existing techniques.
-Besides dealing with \textit{forgetting}, it also focuses on (2) \textit{knowledge transfer}, which is of particular importance to NLP.
-Both (1) and (2) are not mentioned in the existing survey.} Finally, a list of future directions is also discussed.\footnote{Preprint.
+Continual learning (CL) is a learning paradigm that emulates the human capability of learning and accumulating knowledge continually without \textit{forgetting} the previously learned knowledge and also \textit{transferring} the learned knowledge to help learn new tasks better.
+This survey presents a comprehensive review and analysis of the recent progress of CL in NLP, which has significant differences from CL in computer vision and machine learning.
+It covers (1) all CL settings with a taxonomy of existing techniques; (2) \textit{catastrophic forgetting} (CF) \textit{prevention}, (3) \textit{knowledge transfer} (KT), which is particularly important for NLP tasks; and (4) some theory and the hidden challenge of \textit{inter-task class separation} (ICS).
+(1), (3) and (4) have not been included in the existing survey.
+Finally, a list of future directions is discussed.\footnote{Preprint.
 Work in Progress}